dave/wildernessprime/content/expeditions/resupply-locations.en.md

 Our resupply points were picked by juggling a few variables:

-* How easy is it for our logistical assistance to get to the resupply point
+* How easy is it for our logistical assistance to get to the resupply point.
 * How far from the last resupply point
-* How much we want to resupply with at the previous resupply point
+* How much we want to resupply with at the previous resupply point.
-* How many days of food we want as a safety margin for this section
+* How many days of food we want as a safety margin for this section.

 In the table below, we show some extra columns:

 * Resupply: the days we will receive resupply packages - the number indicates the days rations we'll have at the end of the day.
 * Food: The fraction of a days rations we'll be able to save by eating locally purchased food.
-* Rations: The number of days rations left at the end of the day
+* Rations: The number of days rations left at the end of the day.

 <div style="width:100%; overflow:auto;">
 <table class="tableizer-table">